 Sample Rate Conversion & Transcoding

 Keep in mind that there will be unavoidable compression artifacts once the file is transcoded to 8-bit uLaw.
 These will manifest mostly as loss of transient response.
 Also keep in mind that playback on a mobile device will sound considerably worse than a landline phone, due to additional transcoding to GSM format and the adverse impact of poor cell reception.

-When uploading an audio file to Twilio you have a couple of options of handling the sample rate conversion that is part of the overall transcoding of the audio file.
+When uploading an audio file to your server for use with Twilio you have a couple of options of handling the sample rate conversion that is part of the overall transcoding of the audio file.
 Depending on your audio software's capabilities, each option may yield the best results, so it is worthwhile to try each:

-1) Upload your high-quality file and let Twilio handle all aspects of the transcoding.
+1) Upload the high-quality file to your server and let Twilio handle all aspects of the transcoding.

 2) Transcode your audio file in advance.
 If your audio software editor has sample rate convertor and encoding capabilities, this option affords you some degree of control over the final results.
 Also, the quality of sample rate convertors (to go from high-quality 44.1Khz or 48Khz to 8Khz) varies depending on the algorithm used, so you can compare Twilio with that of your own audio software.